By-Laws

 Section 1: Executive Officers

-The executive officers shall be: President, Strategic Advisor, Secretary, Treasurer, Sergeant at Arms, Administrator, and one or more Members at Large (up to three to make a total Council of five or seven, never six, and never less or more after five total officers is established).
-All hold seats on The Club Council.
+The executive officer positions shall be: President, Strategic Advisor, Secretary, Treasurer, Sergeant at Arms, Administrator, and one or more Members at Large (to make a total Council of five or seven, never six, and never less after five total officers is established).
+All hold seats on The Club Council, however, not every individual position described in this section must be held by a Council member if the Council has the correct number of seats filled and is functional thus meeting the needs of the Club.

 Section 2: Term of Office